 - Staying top of mind when applying and interviewing for a job.

 No matter the purpose, the main things to keep in mind are the tone and timing of your email.

 Adding "Action Required", "Request", or "Reminder" to your subject line draws attention immediately and can jumpstart the recipient into action.
-While active language is considered good form, capitalizing your entire subject line is typically not.
+While active language is good form, capitalizing your entire subject line is typically not.
 All caps can come across as aggressive and out of place, especially if the rest of your message is friendly and conversational.

 For more casual reminders, choose words that are active but less urgent.
 Subject lines that include phrases like "Following Up", "Checking In", or "Next Steps" are effective in these situations.